SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

 Duration: 0:05:00

 You need to have an AWS Cloud account and access in order to run the cloud formation templates.
-CloudTrail needs to be enabled for the account, as well as Data Events for the dynamo db tables participating in the attack. (named 'xxx.-\*' - regex pattern)
+CloudTrail needs to be enabled for the account, as well as Data Events for the dynamo db tables participating in this attack. (named '-UnusualDBActivity.-\*' - regex pattern)

 You need to have AWS Cloudformation account and access in order to run the cloud formation template.